MuongKimhong/server_deployment_instruction/README.md

 All steps on how to deploy Django and websocket (node socketio) to ubuntu server \
 and config https.

+Make sure to have all domain names that being used down below pointed to corresponding server

 ## For Django server

 Install nginx and virtual environment for python3